rktjmp/lush.nvim/README.md

 Bugs or Limitations
 -------------------

+- Sometimes line group and hsl highlighting may appear out of sync if you've applied undo/redo chains to a lush.ify'd file.
+Generally typing more into the buffer will fix these issues as the highlighter resyncs with the buffer state.

 - You may find some elements don't update in real time (LSP sign column for example).
 This is a side effect of colours are applied to those elements,